johnalison/WorkingPhilosophy/AmorFati.md

 - Accept sucess without arrogance, let failure go with indifference.

   > Sucess and failure are impostors, what really matters is **who we are**

+- The art of acquiesces: if something happens that you did not wish to happen, CHANGE YOUR WISH and accept what happened.